 But what the hell is hygge, really, and could it actually make winter less awful?

 Well, according to Time magazine, hygge — pronounced most commonly as “hoo-gah,” is a lifestyle that “embraces positivity and enjoyment of everyday experiences.”
 Positivity?
 Yes, please.
-After the dumpster fire that was 2016, I think we could all use a little positivity.
+Considering the dumpster fire that is the world these days, I think we could all use a little positivity.
 Embracing the everyday?
 That would also be a hell yes.
-After the emotional drain of the past year and the chaos of the holidays, I’m more than ready to embrace the everyday.
+Given the emotional drain of life sometimes and the chaos of the holidays, I’m more than ready to embrace the everyday.
 Oh, who am I kidding?
 I’m too lazy to do anything more extravagant than the “everyday.”
 Hell, the word’s pronunciation alone — hoo-gah, hoooooo-gaaaahhhh — is pretty fun to say.

 Smart people who have studied hygge (yes, there are actually people who are hygge experts) point to deeper psychological reasons for the hygge movement.
 “People are feeling very nervous about the future, and feel a deep primal need to start looking after themselves,” Signe Johansen, author of How to Hygge: The Secrets of Nordic Living, told Time.
 “We can’t control outside events, but we can control ourselves – hygge is about savouring that and not getting drawn in to the maelstrom of craziness that’s going on in the world”